-Wolfgang Heichel, the youngest member of Dschinghis Khan, has introduced his wife Henriette Heichel to Siegel to help him completing the group cast.
-The two have divorced in 1986, both are taking part in modern incarnations of Dschinghis Khan.
+Wolfgang Heichel, the youngest member of Dschinghis Khan, introduced his wife Henriette Heichel to Siegel to help him completing the group cast.
+The two divorced in 1986, both are taking part in modern incarnations of Dschinghis Khan.

 Steve Bender, "the bald one" that looks like Destro

 , left the group in 1981 on the advice of his doctor and because of backpain, which made dancing hard for him.
 Although unofficial version has it that he had some arguments with the producers.
 He returned for a reunion concert in 2005 (sans the baldness

 ), but died six months later from cancer.

 Leslie Mandoki, the drummer, fled to Germany from his native Hungary, as the Commies wouldn't let him keep his mane and sing whatever he wanted.

 Edina Pop is Hungarian too.
 She still works with the group in reunion concerts.

 In 2004 "Moskau" became a surprise hit on the Internet due to the sharing of a performances of the song from the group's glory days.
 Blogging viewers of the video commented that the wild disco dances, retro instrumentation, and happy German vocals are hilarious and oddly uplifting.
 The song and its video have become an internet fad